-‘Chrisley Knows Best’ Star Savannah Chrisley Shuts Down Bullies Following Serious Auto Accident — Insists She Wasn’t Texting Prior To The Wreck
+‘Chrisley Knows Best’ Star Savannah Chrisley Shuts Down Bullies Following Serious Auto Accident, Insists She Wasn’t Texting Prior To The Wreck

 A photo posted by Savannah Faith Chrisley (@savannahchrisley) on

-Savannah went on to share a quote from Steven Furtick claiming that experiencing the accident and healing from it has allowed her to fully understand the meaning of the quote.
+Savannah went on to share a quote from Steven Furtick, claiming that experiencing the accident and healing from it has allowed her to fully understand the meaning of the quote.

 Savannah revealed the accident was the result of a floor mat getting stuck under the pedal.
 She claimed to have looked down quickly to remove the mat.